Gusto/ubuntu-eks-ami/README.md

 | 2018-08-21             | amazon-eks-node-v23+    |
 | 2018-08-30             | amazon-eks-node-v23+    |

-Since this porting was done initialy with the v23 of the amazon-eks-node, we do not support any prior versions of the cloudformation template
+Since this porting was done initially with the v23 of the amazon-eks-node, we do not support any prior versions of the cloudformation template